 Finally, trimming the edge of your ruffle can be a creative experience too.
 Instead of just a simple hem, here are some suggestions to add further decor to your beautiful ruffle.

-- Bias binding the edge is a great way to accentuate a color or to self bind and give a clean edge to the ruffle.
+- BIAS - Bias binding the edge is a great way to accentuate a color or to self-bind and give a clean edge to the ruffle.

-- Adding a bit of lace or some broderie Anglais always adds the feminine touch.
+- LACE - Adding a bit of lace or some broderie Anglais always adds a feminine touch.

 Types of Ruffles - In Conclusion